 We are a society of do-ers.
 Especially when it comes to weight loss; it’s the ultramarathoners, the uber-vegans, the cleansers, the Crossfitters and the calorie-counters who keep the weight off.

 When it comes to health and fitness, sometimes it can feel like you’re doing it wrong if your journey’s not marked by blood, sweat and tears.
 Or so the diet and fitness industry would have you believe.
 But we’re here to assure you that working towards a weight loss goal doesn’t have to be crazy difficult.
 These 11 simple tweaks can help the laziest of dieters drop a few pounds without lifting a finger.
-Stay in your PJs, throw on some Scandal, and feel smug about your slim-slacker status, while the rest of them slave away on the treadmill.
+Stay in your PJs, throw on some Scandal, and feel smug about your slim-slacker status, while the rest of them slave away on the treadmill and you read about the fastest way to lose weight.
 And to eat yourself skinny, don’t miss these 40 Best Foods to Melt Love Handles.

 Adopt Eating Rituals